Frequently Asked Questions

 Click on the

-partners the same way you used to forward builds before.
+Once you have retrieved the packages you can forward these builds to partners using the same process you used to forward builds before.

 A test failed and I don’t understand why!